Sunday, August 21, 2016

 Mason’s Keg Brewed (#47 - rated 6.25 out of 12)

-This is an Atlanta, Georgia brew that originated in Chicago by Mason and Mason, Inc. in 1947.
+This is an Atlanta, Georgia brew that Mason and Mason, Inc. originated in Chicago in 1947.
 By 1970, it was produced by Falsetto, who also made Dr. Wells.
 In 1975, PepsiCo Inc. exercised a hostile takeover.
-Fortunately, the Federal Trade Commission believed Pepsi owned to many flavors and forced it to sell some of its brands.
+Fortunately, the Federal Trade Commission believed Pepsi owned too many flavors and forced it to sell some of its brands.
 In 1978, Monarch Beverage Company bought the brand.
-Although, they also made Dad’s Root Beer and Mason’s.
+They also made Dad’s Root Beer and Mason’s.
 It is sold in limited markets today.

 Ingredients: carbonated water, sugar, caramel color, sodium benzoate (to preserve), citric acid, natural and artificial flavors